prl001/BWFWTools/README-VERSION.txt

 WARNING: bw_rootfs, pack_wrp and bw_patcher can all easily create an unbootable system.

 Release notes

+dump_strings: new tool
-bw_patcher: new tool
+lastplaypoint: new tool
-svcdat: new tool
+getDvpStrings: new tool
-getksyms: fails gracefully on firmware versions 01.05.269 beta and later, which don't have a kernel symbol table for module loading.
-wrp_headers: Print out system ids in the same way that they appear on the Beyonwiz.
-bw_rootfs: prints more information about free space in the firmware, updating code a bit more robust

-In several tools, the way that sub-tools are called has been changed to avoid possible problems with shell quoting, and a bug in Cygwin Perl 5.10.0 IO::Uncompress::Gunzip::gunzip() has bee worked around.
+Beyonwiz::Hack::Dim: new patcher module Beyonwiz::SystemId: new utility module

+pack_wrp: now checks the firmware for the model number to find the appropriate flash size.
+The DP-P2 has a 16MB, rather than an 8MB flash, abd some of its firmware packages don't fit in the standard 8MiB-320kiB.
+wrp_hdrs: now prints the Beyonwiz model number corresponding to the SystemId in the firmware, and uses the SystemId to get the correct flash size to calculate spaceRemaining.
+Beyonwiz::Kernel: fixed kernel locations for firmware post 01.05.287.

 WARNING
 =======